The Crow (Deluxe Edtion)

 Once opened, the exterior cardboard gets trashed and it reveals a nice lid and base beneath.

 Underneath the lid is a grey plastic top.
-The back has tabs which you can use to hang the display on the wall.
+The back has tabs that you can use to hang the display on the wall.

 Ignoring the figure for a moment, the backdrop is a vacu-formed piece of plastic to represent the broken window in The Crow's lair.
 Behind that, a print with the view of the city.